truenas/documentation/content/en/truecommand/InstallUpdate/tc_cloud.md

 TrueCommand Cloud is a SaaS offering of TrueCommand which includes a WireGuard VPN capability to connect TrueNAS systems through firewalls.
 TrueCommand Cloud is compatible with TrueNAS version v12.0 and newer.

-{{% pageinfo %}}
-TrueCommand Cloud accounts are currently undergoing a trial phase.
-For Early Access to TrueCommand Cloud, go to http://portal.ixsystems.com and create an iX account, then send an email to truecommand-sales@ixsystems.com to request Early Access to the TrueCommand Cloud Services.
-Be sure to include the email address that you used to create your iX Account.
-{{% /pageinfo %}}

 ## Register an iXsystems Account